nexpy/nexpy/README.rst

 also wrote the standard Python interface to the NeXus C-API.
-The original version of NeXpy was initially developed by Boyana Norris, Jason Sarich, and Daniel Lowell, and Ray Osborn using wxPython, and formed the inspiration for the current PySide version.
+The original version of NeXpy was initially developed by Boyana Norris, Jason Sarich, and Daniel Lowell, and Ray Osborn using wxPython, and formed the inspiration for the current PyQt version.